-

 Is advertising of gambling permitted and, if permitted, how is it regulated?

 Advertising of gambling is permitted, but a degree of moderation is required.
-Advertisements may not be specifically aimed at people under the age of 18, individuals who have suspended themselves from gambling or individuals who have closed their accounts with an operator, unless the individual has actively consented to receiving advertisements in connection with closing the account.
+Advertisements may not target people under the age of 18, individuals who have suspended themselves from gambling or individuals who have closed their accounts with the operator, unless the individual has actively consented to receiving advertisements in connection with closing their account.

-Advertising of gambling must include information on the minimum age of gambling and, in commercial contexts, include contact information of an organisation that provides information on, and support for, problem gambling.
+Advertising of gambling must include information on the minimum age of gambling and, in commercial contexts, include contact information of an organisation that provides information on, and support for, gambling problems.

 In case of minor breaches, the Consumer Ombudsman may issue prohibitive injunctions with a conditional fine.
-For violations against the prohibition of direct advertising to self-suspended players or players who have closed their accounts without consenting to direct advertising, the Consumer Ombudsman may seek a market disruption charge before the Patent and Market Court.
-Market disruption charges are set at a minimum of SEK 10,000 and a maximum of 4 per cent of the operator’s turnover in the financial year preceding the violation.
+For violations against the prohibition of direct advertising to self-suspended players or players who have closed their accounts without consenting to direct advertising, the Consumer Ombudsman may seek a penalty fine before the Swedish patent and market courts.
+Penalty fines are set at a minimum of SEK 10,000 and a maximum of 4 per cent of the operator’s turnover in the financial year preceding the violation.

 In case of telemarketing, the licensee is required to inform the consumer about the identity of the licensee, the purpose of the conversation and the name of the person in contact with the consumer and their relationship to the licensee.
 After the contact, any offer must be provided in a document or another legible and durable form and can only be agreed to if the consumer accepts the offer in writing after the conversation.